Nice to meet you.

 It may seem as though you are saving money by accepting deals and discounts because you think you will need to reorder products at some point anyway.
 However, if your products aren’t constantly flying off the shelves, you will be left what’s known as deadstock.
 That is the price of paying for products that are sitting in storage.

 The money spent on storing deadstock could be spent trying out new products or running a new marketing campaign.
-Run a smarter business by ordering the right amount of stock and using the freed up capital to sell on new channels or diversify your inventory.
+Supply chain planning software can help you better organize and avoid restocking.
+Run a smarter business by ordering the right amount of stock, business forecasting, and using the freed up capital to sell on new channels or diversify your inventory.

 4. Get rid of your deadstock